kulupu-lapo/poki/plaintext/2003/05/ma-tomo-pape.md

 ---
 title: ma tomo Pape
 original-title: Tower of Babel
+authors:
+  - Damian Yerrick  # according to Wikipedia's page history; unclear if this is the actual translator
 date: 2005-07-15
 license: CC BY-SA 3.0    # License from Wikipedia
 sources: